NickLithan/Spotify_Track_Popularity_Project/README.md

 ## Usage

-To explore the data analysis part of the project, read main.ipynb.
+To explore the key parts of the project, go to https://spotify0track0popularity0project.streamlit.app/.

-To try playing against my algotithm, go to
+For more details, see main.ipynb.